Junoon (band): History

-Early years (1980 – 1989)
+Early years (1980–1989)

-Junoon's roots stretch back to Tappan, New York, in the 1970s.
-Salman Ahmad left Lahore, Pakistan, for New York with his family when he was eleven, and received his baptism in rock music when a friend offered him a ticket to a Led Zeppelin concert.
+Junoon's origins can be traced to Tappan, New York, where Salman Ahmad lived after moving from Lahore with his family at the age of eleven.
+He became interested in rock music after attending a Led Zeppelin concert.
 Salman Ahmad was so enthralled by the show that he saved $235 to buy his own electric guitar.
 He also befriended Brian O'Connell in Tappan, another young aspiring musician, with whom Ahmad formed their first band together by the name of "Eclipse".
 Salman Ahmad's parents moved back to Pakistan in 1981, and Salman began to study medicine at Lahore's King Edward Medical College.

 In 1987, Nusrat Hussain, by then the lead guitarist of the band Vital Signs, after composing the song "Dil Dil Pakistan" parted ways with Vital Signs and suggested to Rohail Hyatt, founder and keyboardist of Vital Signs, to bring Salman Ahmad as his replacement in the band.
 Vital Signs then went on to record their debut album at the EMI Studios in Karachi, but almost all the songs were written and composed at Salman Ahmad's residence where the band had been lodged.
 In March 1989, the band released their debut album, Vital Signs 1, which was a success throughout the country.
 The following year, Salman Ahmad parted ways with the most successful pop band of Pakistan as he wanted a change in the band's music for their second album and therefore after leaving the band he went on to form his own band.